-- pain in palpation in the lumbar region and with urination;
+- pain during palpation in the lumbar region and during urination;

-- increased urge to urinate with a decrease in the volume of excreted urine (oliguria), until the complete cessation of urination (anuria);
+- increased urge to urinate with a decrease in the amount of urine excreted (oliguria), up to a complete cessation of urination (anuria);

-- fluid retention in the body leads to edema formation;
+- fluid retention in the body leads to the formation of edema;

 - there are signs of heart failure (especially with glomerulonephritis);

-- poisoning products of disintegration leads to vomiting, stool disorder, convulsions.
+- poisoning by decay products leads to vomiting, upset stools, convulsions.

-Laboratory tests of urine record the change in its composition, volume, color:
+Laboratory studies of urine record a change in its composition, volume, color:

-- in the urine is noted the presence of: protein, blood, cells of the desquamated epithelium, protein cylinders, high content of leukocytes indicates the bacterial nature of the disease.
+- in the urine, the presence of: protein, blood, cells of desquamated epithelium, protein cylinders, the high content of leukocytes indicates the bacterial nature of the disease.

-- increased urea and creatine content, which indicates acidosis;
+- high levels of urea and creatine, which indicates acidosis;

 - high content of minerals - potassium, magnesium, phosphorus and a decrease in calcium and sodium;

-- moderate decrease in the number of red blood cells (anemia);
+- a moderate decrease in the number of red blood cells (anemia);

-- increase in the number of neutrophilic leukocytes;
+- increase in the number of neutrophilic white blood cells;

-Progression of pathology leads to increased intoxication with decomposition products, disruption of water-salt homeostasis and body pH, a decrease in metabolic processes, an increase in the breakdown of proteins, and the disruption of plastic processes.
-Absence of treatment leads to an increase in pathological changes and death of the dog.
+The progression of pathology leads to increased intoxication with decay products, disruption of water-salt homeostasis and body pH, a decrease in metabolic processes, an increase in protein breakdown and a violation of plastic processes.
+The lack of treatment leads to an increase in pathological changes and death of the dog.

-To identify the causes of the disease and assess the severity of the process in veterinary clinics, differential diagnosis is carried out.
+To identify the causes of the disease and assess the severity of the process in veterinary clinics, differential diagnosis is performed.
 It is carried out using the following methods:

 - delivery of clinical, biochemical, hematological studies of blood and urine;